KostasValeckas/PyLongslit/docs/combine_spec.rst

         ...
     }

-Where the object names are the names that will be given the combined spectra.
+Where the object names are the names that will be given to the combined spectra.
 These will be saved in the output directory specified in the configuration file, with the name ``OBJECTNAME_combined.dat``.
 The files have the following format: wavelength, flux, variance.